Peter Harding (metallurgist): Experiences as a prisoner of war

 After capture, Harding spent from 1941 to 1945 in a Prisoner of War camp, Stalag Luft III, the scene of many escape attempts.
 His severe asthma, which he had concealed from his RAF recruitment medical, prevented his participation in escape attempts.
 Instead he acted as an artificer, manufacturing items for use by escaping airmen.
 He had provided support and materials for numerous escape attempts, including those described in the films The Wooden Horse and The Great Escape.
 This involvement in escapes was not revealed until after Harding's death.

 Harding indicated that in captivity he had no fear of his captors, save when two RAF prisoners arrived who had been mistakenly been initially sent to the Dachau concentration camp.

 The inmates of the camps were carefully selected and trained military personnel.
 As such, Harding indicated that they found significant pleasure in the incompetence of the 3rd rate troops set to guard them.

 In late 1944 he and his fellow prisoners were subjected to the forced march of Allied POWs from Eastern Germany in the face of advancing Soviet troops, during which he was forced to leave behind many personal objects, including his prison diary.

 Harding was freed in 1945 by units of the Soviet army advancing into Germany, the camp guards having deserted their posts.
 Their liberation started with a protracted and indecisive duel between two armoured vehicles outside the camp.
 After a period the two vehicles realised that they were both in fact Russian and ceased fire.
-Harding stated that he and his colleagues had been extremely frightened by the wild behaviour of the Soviet troops, recalling that one soldier was drinking a liquid that appeared to be gasoline.
+Harding stated that he and his colleagues had been extremely frightened by the wild behaviour of the Soviet troops, recalling that one soldier was drinking a liquid that appeared to be petrol.